A robust BFGS algorithm for unconstrained nonlinear optimization problems: Implementation and Numerical Test

 \subsection{Implementation details}

 Algorithm \ref{newAlgo} has been implemented in Matlab function {\tt mBFGS} with the following considerations.
 First, the selection of $m$ and $M$ turns out to be important.
 The $m$ and $M$ of $H(\bar{x})$ satisfying (\ref{convex}) depend on the individual function to be optimized and each of its local minimizers.
-To be safe, one may select small $m$ and large $M$, which will be likely cover all possible functions to be optimized, but this selection may not be numerically stable.
+To be safe, one may select small $m$ and large $M$, which will be likely cover all possible functions to be optimized, but this selection may not be numerically robust.
 On the other hand, if $m$ is selected too big, and/or $M$ is selected too small, the selection may violate condition (\ref{convex}).
 Our selection of the default set of parameters are $m=0.00001$, $M=100000$, and $\epsilon=0.00001$, which, in general, give very impressive computational result.

 Second, for several test problems, the condition numbers of the estimated $E_k^{-1}$ are poor at the early iterations, which leads to very large vector $d_k$.
 If this happens, line search takes long time to find a better iterate.
-Therefore, $d_k$ is re-scaled such that $\| d_k \| = 10^6$ if $\| d_k \| > 10^6$ is detected.
+Therefore, $d_k$ is re-scaled to $\| d_k \| = 10^6$ if $\| d_k \| > 10^6$ is detected.

-Test result on the algorithm with the above implementation is very impressive.
-However, for several problems, it takes many steps to converge, which may be due to the poor estimation of $m$ and $M$ by the default set of the parameters.
+Test result on the algorithm with the above implementation is in general very impressive.
+However, for a few problems, it takes many iterations to converge, which may be due to the poor estimation of $m$ and $M$ by the default set of the parameters (please note that $m$ and $M$ are used to select $\gamma_k$).
 Therefore, a modification that dynamically selects $m_k$ and $M_k$ is implemented in {\tt mBFGS} for the purpose of getting better estimation of the bounds of a particular local minimizer of a particular function.